Chris Lehmann is an Emmy Award winning freelance cinematographer, editor and filmmaking instructor based in Camden, ME.

 “Beyond Pix was instrumental in my transition back to working in a visual medium, everyone wore many hats, and the years that I spent there allowed me to blossom as a cinematographer and editor which, along with my previous experience working with audio, gave me the ability to craft a complete story.
 I have never underestimated the importance and power of audio to enhance visual storytelling, it’s absolutely essential”.

 In 2010, wanting to immerse himself within a small and creative film community, Chris relocated to Rockport, Maine where he has instructed classes in editing, lighting, and film production for the 2010 – 2011, and 2013-14 30-Week Professional Certification Program through Maine Media College, the 6-week New Filmmakers Workshops, as well as workshops in editing and Video Using HDSLR Cameras.
-He also developed and continues to teach a class called Digital Workflow.

 "You are not only a great teacher but also a great person, and you gave me the most beautiful present that a teacher can give to students — you transmitted to me your passion." —FV, NY